EvgeniyJeka/Creditto/README.md

 # Use Case:

 Albert needs to borrow 10000 USD for 3 years.
-He is an authorized customer and can place both offers and bids.
+He is an authorized customer, his customer type is 'borrower', and can place offers.
 Albert places an offer - he is willing to pay up to 7% annual interest rate.

-Bill is also an authorized customer, he is looking for new attractive offers.
+Bill is also an authorized customer, customer type - 'lender'.
+He is looking for new attractive offers.
 He is sending a request for all available offers and see Albert's offer.
 He decides to lend the required sum to Albert and he is willing to do so for 6.8% annual interest rate.
 Bill places a bid.

 Bill's bid is the 5th bid on Albert's offer.
 His bid placement triggers the matcher, and it checks all bids placed on Albert's offer to find the best one for match.
 Since Sally's bid, that was placed earlier, has 6.4% annual interest rate it is selected and it's status changes to MATCHED, all other bids, including Bill's, expire and their status is changed to CANCELLED.
 Offer status is changed to MATCHED as well.

+# 2 Authorization and Permissions

+Customer needs to sign in with his/here credentials to place offers or bids.
+The credentials are sent in sign-in request headers.
+JSON Web Token is generated on sign-in, saved to DB and returned to the customer.
+The JWT is sent in customer's request headers, it is used to identify the customer.

+JWT expires when the customer sends a "sign out" request or after a certain amount of time defined by system configuration (JWT Time To Live).

+All requests that contain an invalid JWT, an expired JWT or no token at all are rejected.

+Customer's role defines the action he/she is authorized to perform.

+Customer Roles:
+ a.
+Lender - authorized to place Bids
+ b.
+Borrower - authorized to place Offers
+ c.
+Admin - authorized to place both Bids and Offers

+Authorization module is integrated into the Gateway component.

-# 2 System components
+# 3 System components
 Each component is a micro service.
 Components communicate with each other via Kafka topics.

 Offer, Bid and Match models, tools needed for google protobuf serialization/deserialization and loan monthly